raspberrypilearning/getting-started-with-mu/en/step_2.md

 --- task ---

-Run Mu by entering `mu-editor` in the command prompt window.
+Run Mu by entering `mu-editor` into a terminal window.

 --- /task ---

 --- task ---

-To create desktop and application menu shortcuts for Mu, install and use the shortcut utility using these commands:
+To create desktop and application menu shortcuts for Mu, install and run the shortcut utility using these terminal commands:

 ```bash
 sudo pip3 install shortcut